weijiekoh/malvarma/README.md

 # Malvarma: Secure Monero cold wallets for the truly paranoid

-Malvarma is a Raspberry Pi Zero image which lets you securely generate a cold Monero wallet.
-It is designed to be secure without sacrificing usability.
+Malvarma is a Raspberry Pi Zero image which lets you generate a Monero cold wallet securely and easily.

 **Malvarma is currently in an alpha release stage and has not been vetted for security.
 Use at your own risk.**